OpenLocalizationTestOrg/azure-docs-pr-test.it-IT/articles/application-insights/app-insights-analytics-tour.md

 ![](./media/app-insights-analytics-tour/250.png)

-L'operatore `where` accetta un'espressione booleana.
+Hello `where` l'operatore accetta un'espressione booleana.
 Tenere presente i punti chiave seguenti:

 * `and`, `or`: operatori booleani
 * `==`, `<>`, `!=`: uguale a e non uguale a